 “I want a kilo of red apples please.
 I love apples so much!
 How much is it?
 Four dollars?
-That’s too much!”
+Wait, that’s too much!”

 In printed text, some analyses place it at 25%.
 And if you look through a dictionary (not frequency-weighted), you’ll find that 40% of all words useable in Farsi are of Arabic origin.

-Interestingly, there’s very little that goes the other way — very few Farsi words that end up in Arabic (and if they do, it’s only in colloquial Arabic, not the official language).
+Interestingly, there’s very little that goes the other way — very few Persian words that end up in Arabic (and if they do, it’s only in colloquial Arabic, not the official language).

-This proportion might sound like a lot, but it doesn’t mean that an Arabic speaker can listen to someone speaking Farsi and remotely catch the drift of what’s going on, even with experience.
+This proportion might sound like a lot, but it doesn’t mean that an Arabic speaker can listen to someone speaking Persian and remotely catch the drift of what’s going on, even with experience.

 It’s a bit like French and English.
 English has a lot of words of Latin origin, mostly imported via French.